The pancratium maritimum, or sea daffodil, grows on beaches along the Mediterranean.

 An ingenious mind is never too old to learn.

+Examine the stamen antennae, fluid white petals, deep blue shadow on the rear leaf.
+(Click on the image above to see more.)
 How was it created?
-Oil, pastel, water color?
+Oil, pastel, watercolor?
 And when?
 Is it a modern interpretation?

-Like Grandma Moses, Mary Granville Delany (1700-1788) bloomed in her 70s, when she embarked on her life’s work — creating 985 life-size, three-dimensional, scientifically-correct botanical prints now held by the British Museum.
+Like Grandma Moses, Mary Granville Delany (1700-1788) bloomed in her 70s, when she embarked on her life’s work—creating 985 life-size botanical prints now held by the British Museum.

-Some consider her the first mixed media collage artist because she used paint, paper, and parts of flowers.
+Some consider her the first mixed media collage artist because she employed paint, paper, and flower parts.
 Nothing like it had been seen before.

 And nothing like it has been seen since.

 Mary was born in 1700 to Bernard Granville, the third son of a family who backed the wrong claimant in England’s skirmishes of succession.
 In 1701, Parliament declared a Catholic could not be a monarch, yet the Granvilles supported James Stuart, the Scottish Catholic nearest the throne.

 Parliament, however, plucked Georg Ludwig of Hanover, about fiftieth in line but a Protestant, to rule as George I of England.